mahmutoezmen/learning_d3/interactivity/brushing/readme.md

     - It appends the table header based on the columns of the data.
     - It appends table rows and cells to display the values of each data point.

 That's it!
 With this code, you can create an interactive scatter plot with brushing functionality and display the brushed data in a table.
-Feel free to modify the code to fit your specific requirements.